 Nice try, GoogleMaps!
 We reject your advice and live to drive another day.

-We retraced our route back to the farm and then and worked out a way to force GoogleMaps to take us to Ruoti by the larger roads – the SP6 and the SS7, and it is important to remember that “larger” is a relative term here – and over the next two days GoogleMaps eventually conceded the point and started taking us that way by default.
+We retraced our route back to the farm and worked out a way to force GoogleMaps to take us to Ruoti by the larger roads – the SP6 and the SS7, and it is important to remember that “larger” is a relative term here – and over the next two days GoogleMaps eventually conceded the point and started taking us that way by default.
 This took some time.

 So we were a few minutes late.